naftalindeapo/Language-Modeling-and-Byte-pair-Encoding-Project/README.md

-# Language-Modeling-and-Byte-pair-Encoding-Project
+# Language Modeling and Byte-pair Encoding
-This repository contains a notebook for a  project that focuses on training language models on data from multiple languages and evaluating their performance in language identification tasks.
-Additionally, BPE is used to explore subword tokenization and measure language similarity based on overlapping subword types.
+Language identification, the task of automatically determining the language of a given text, plays a crucial role in various applications such as information retrieval, machine translation, and text classification.
+Accurate language identification is essential for processing multilingual data effectively and enabling language-specific analysis.
+In this assignment, we aim to develop a language identification system based on character-level trigram language models.
+We aim to accurately predict the language of a sentence by training language models on training data from five different languages: Afrikaans, Dutch, English, Xhosa, and Zulu.